Representations of Lie groups: Category of -modules - II

 Let $\C$ be an abelian category over a field $k$.
 Recall that $\C$ is said to be {\bf Noetherian} if any ascending chain of subobjects of any object $X\in \C$ stabilizes.
 This holds, for instance, when objects of $\C$ have finite length.

 Recall also that an object $P\in \C$ is {\bf projective} if the functor $\Hom(P,-)$ is (right) exact, and that $\C$ is said to have {\bf enough projectives} if every object $L\in \C$ is a quotient of a projective object $P$.
-Note that if objects of $\C$ have finite length then it is sufficient for this to hold for every simple $L$, then the property can be proved for all $L$ by induction in length.
+Note that if objects of $\C$ have finite length then it is sufficient for this property to hold for every simple $L$: it can then be extended to all $L$ by induction in length.
 Indeed, suppose we have a short exact sequence

 with $L_1,L_2\ne 0$ and projectives $P_1,P_2$ with epimorphisms $p_j: P_j\twoheadrightarrow L_j$.
 Then the map $p_2$ lifts to $\widetilde p_2: P_2\to L$, which yields an epimorphism $p_1+\widetilde p_2: P_1\oplus P_2\twoheadrightarrow L$.